 In the Senior School (Years 11 & 12) all students have a comprehensive range of studies to select from and the College has received notable success as evidenced by excellent VCE results and the high number of students who gain full time employment or pursue tertiary education.

 Extensive recreation and sporting facilities include ovals (football, cricket, team games) and tennis / netball / basketball courts.
-The College is close to other recreational facilities including the town swimming pool, golf courses, table tennis facilities, river reserve facility and hockey ground.
+The College is close to other recreational facilities including the town swimming pool, golf courses, tennis courts, table tennis facilities, river reserve facility.
 The College utilises a community / sporting centre which is situated on site.
 The weights room complements the existing Health / Physical Education program.